Nathalie Villa-Vialaneix - http://www.nathalievialaneix.eu

 The same functions are available for other discrete distributions, as: binomial,

-multinomial, negative binomial, … see help(Distributions)
+multinomial, negative binomial, … see help(Distributions).

 R can generate pseudo-random numbers or samples.
 A random sample is taken

-from a list using the function sample
+from a list using the function sample (with or without replacement):

 sample(1:12, 5, replace=FALSE)